9 Tips to Optimize your App Screenshots

 8. Monitor your competitors

-Just like for icons - and actually every other factor in Mobile SEO - it is important to monitor your competitors’ apps.
-See on what they insist, check out what they chose to display and how they did so.
+Just like for icons - and actually every other factor in ASO - it is important to monitor your competitors’ apps.
+See on what they insist, check out what they choose to display and how they did so.
 Benchmarking is always a great source of inspiration.
 The best thing you can do is to gather all screenshots from your most successful competitors and try to understand what’s really working.

 You can also take your least successful competitors’ screenshots and try to avoid the possible mistakes they might have done.